 When tourists decide to visit Italy, they usually go to Rome.
 Then it varies depending on the people : Tuscany, Cinque Terre, Sicily… But few people go visit Trento in Italy!
-Truthfully speaking, I didn’t even know the existence of this city before going there.
+For the more popular places, check this one-week Italy itinerary.
+Regarding Trento, truthfully speaking, I didn’t even know the existence of this city before going there.
 But I had the opportunity to go to Trento for a travel blogging conference called Traverse.
 And honestly, I was pleasantly surprised by this small town!
-I didn’t really know what to expect, and I really liked it!
+I didn’t really know what to expect about my visit to Trentino, and I really liked it!

 Trento is a small town with almost 120000 inhabitants, in Trentino-Alto Adige region, northeast of Italy in the Alps, not far from Switzerland, Germany and Austria.
 Trento sits in the Adige Valley, and is surrounded by the Dolomites, the famous mountains now declared a UNESCO World Heritage Site.
+The Dolomites are one of the most beautiful places in Italy!
 Not very far, there’s also Lake Garde, the largest lake in Italy.
 Trento is not the most famous city in Italy, but you can already deduce the landscapes there are just… wonderful!
 By the way, it’s in the Trentino-Alto Adige area that many Italians choose to spend their vacation days!

 Trento reminded me of a big village.
 Yeah it looks like a village, like Montmartre in Paris.
 Trento is not too big, nor too small.
 The atmosphere is really relaxed, therefore visiting Trento is enjoyable.
-Moreover, the locals are friendly, welcoming and very nice.
+It reminded me a bit of my visit to Ostrava in Czech Republic.
+Moreover, the locals in Trento are friendly, welcoming and very nice.
 I think since Trento is less touristic than Rome, Milan or even Verona, the locals don’t hate (yet) the tourists staying in the city.

 Visiting Trento is a bit special.
 In fact, Trento was part of Austria from the 14th century, and was part of the Austro-Hungarian empire until 1918!
 We can still feel it today!
 The atmosphere and the mentality of the locals reminds more of Central Europe than the Mediterranean.
 When you go to the restaurant, the menu is in Italian but also in German (and sometimes in English, too!).
 The architecture reminds more of Austria than Italy.

 The edge of Trento?
 You can go there any time of the year.
 Summertime, it’s the perfect place to go hiking, have a walk along the lakes, admire the valleys, go cycling or do activities like canyoning, rafting… Wintertime, the area is ideal to go skiing with the Dolomites a few kilometers away.
+If you get there in the winter, check out the best ski resorts in Northern Italy!
 No matter the season, you’ll see very beautiful landscapes.
+Moreover, Trento can be part of a Northern Italy road trip itinerary.
 Trento is also a rich city, with a high standard of living.
 Trento is a destination suitable for couples, families, but also solo travelers like me!

 Take the cable car to enjoy a very nice view from the heights of the city!
 The entrance of the cable car is just across the river, and it’s 5 euros the round trip if you don’t have the Trentino card (tips at the end of the article).
 Once you’re on top, as I said, you have a nice view of the city, and there’s also a bar/restaurant where you can savor delicious Italian dishes, or just have a drink.